NomicFoundation/hardhat/docs/src/content/hardhat-runner/docs/guides/verifying.md

 :::tip

-If you'd like to verify on Sourcify instead of Etherscan, or if you wish to verify a contract deployed outside of Hardhat Ignition, you can use the [hardhat-verify plugin](/hardhat-runner/plugins/nomicfoundation-hardhat-verify).
+If you wish to verify a contract deployed outside of Hardhat Ignition or if you'd like to verify on Sourcify instead of Etherscan, you can use the [hardhat-verify plugin](/hardhat-runner/plugins/nomicfoundation-hardhat-verify).

 :::